See event listings and more articles in this edition of Agri-News: May 16, 2022 issue

 Figure 1.
 Alberta Canola Price $/T

-Source: Alberta Agriculture, Food and Rural Economic Development survey
+Source: Alberta Agriculture and Irrigation survey

 “Canadian canola supplies were 8.5 million tonnes lower to start the 2021-22 crop year compared to last crop year.
 There was spectacular usage last crop year followed by the drought-reduced Canadian crop.
 Domestic canola demand has again been strong following last year’s record Canadian crush.
 Canola exports have been restricted by the lower available supplies and rising price.”